omcodedthis/The-Blog/README.md

 ## Getting Started
 - Clone this repository locally.
-- Run these commands to build & run a dev site to make your changes:
+- Run these commands to build & run a development site to make your changes:
 ```
 npm install
 npm run build